jbhannah/jbhannah.net-gulp/articles/2016-03-15-rails-development-with-docker.md

 $ dlite start
 ```

-## The Dockerfile and Initializing Rails
+## The `Dockerfile` and initializing Rails

 Yes, I know that there's an [official Rails Docker image][] that Every Docker
 Tutorial Ever uses; no, we're not going to use it here.
 The `onbuild` image
 requires rebuilding the entire image every time you want to install or update a
 gem, and while the non-`onbuild` image _can_ be configured to make this
 unnecessary, you're still tying yourself to rebuilding every time you want to
 update Rails.
+Like I said, I'm lazy; I just want to do `bundle install` and
+`bundle update`.
 Also, while the images are much slimmer than they used to be,
 we're going to go even smaller by basing our image on the official [Alpine
 Linux][]-based Ruby image.